 The US coffee chain Gloria Jean’s opened two stores in Sydney in 1996 and by 2003 was trading in every state in Australia.
 It was subsequently bought by Retail Food Group and has made a success of its franchised operation.
 There are still close to 400 Gloria Jeans outlets in Australia.
 Many are located in shopping malls, picking up the day-time shoppers.
 More

 Woolworths moves into petrol – the first of the supermarket giants to move into the fuel business, by establishing its own Petrol Plus brand.
 The first outlet opened in Dubbo in 1996.
-In 2003, Coles announced its joint venture with Shell, offering discounts via shopper dockets.
-This was followed by the Woolworths/Caltex alliance.
+In 2003, Coles announced its joint venture with Shell, offering supermarket fuel dockets with any purchase over $30.
+The same year, Woolwiths forged an alliance with Caltex, also offering cheaper fuel via shopper dockets.

 Sushi had appeared in Sydney restaurants as early as 1963 and by 1982 the Australian Women’s Weekly was telling people how to make it at home.
 But take-away sushi saw the Japanese favourite go mainstream.
 Melbourne’s first take-away sushi rolls appeared in 1995, while the Sushi World chain began in Chatswood, Sydney, in 1996.
 More